 As for why his work is predominantly of women, Jacobs doesn’t have a concrete answer to that just yet.

-While every woman in his pieces are unique, beautiful and different from the previous, Jacobs is still trying to pin point why a woman is at the focal point of his work to begin with.
+While every woman in his pieces is unique, beautiful and different from the previous, Jacobs is still trying to pin-point why a woman is at the focal point of his work.